codsen/codsen/packages/csv-split-easy/readme.md

 ## The algorithm

-CSV files, especially accounting-ones, are different from _any_ files.
+CSV files, especially accounting-ones, are different from just _any_ files.
 We assume that **we don't want any empty rows** in the parsed arrays.
 It means, [conventional](https://github.com/sindresorhus/split-lines/) string splitting libraries would be inefficient here because after splitting, we'd have to clean up any empty rows.

 The second requirement is that any of the column values in CSV can be wrapped with double quotes.
 We have to support _mixed_, wrapped and not wrapped-value CSV's because Metro bank used to produce these when I banked with them back in 2015.